-The organizing NF will appoint two additional technical delegates.
+The organizing NE will appoint two additional technical delegates.
+These technical delegates will - The organizing NF will appoint two additional technical delegates.
 These technical delegates will be responsible for individual tasks given to them by the permanent technical delegate, and they shall be available to the permanent technical delegate in an assisting function.